MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/accept-reject-proposed-resource-po.md

 ![Accepting a resource proposal.](media/accept-resource-proposal.png)

-Similar to directly fulfilling a generic resource request with a named resource, the generic resource will be replaced and the assigned tasks will be updated with the named team member.
+Similar to directly fulfilling a generic resource request with a named resource, the generic resource is replaced and the assigned tasks is updated with the named team member.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]